blmousee/simpleperf/README.md

     # system wide profiling needs root privilege
     $su 0 simpleperf stat -a --duration 10 --interval 300

-#### Display counter in systrce
+#### Display counters in systrace
 simpleperf can also work with systrace to dump counters in the collected trace.
 Below is an example to do a system wide stat

-    # capture instructions (kernel only) and cache miss with interval of 300 milliseconds for 15 seconds
+    # capture instructions (kernel only) and cache misses with interval of 300 milliseconds for 15 seconds
     $su 0 simpleperf stat -e instructions:k,cache-misses -a --interval 300 --duration 15
     # on host launch systrace to collect trace for 10 seconds
     (HOST)$external/chromium-trace/systrace.py --time=10 -o new.html sched gfx view
-    #open the collected new.html and perf counters will be shown up
+    # open the collected new.html in browser and perf counters will be shown up

 ### simpleperf record
 simpleperf record is used to dump records of the profiled program.
-By passing options, we can select which events to use, which processes/threads to monitor, the frequency to dump records, how long to monitor, and where to store records.
+By passing options, we can select which events to use, which processes/threads to monitor, what frequency to dump records, how long to monitor, and where to store records.

     # Record on process 7394 for 10 seconds, using default event (cpu-cycles),
     # using default sample frequency (4000 samples per second), writing records